DanielDanielsson/Docs/Github-ssh-config-multiple-accounts-mac.md

 -f flag specifies the file name for the key pair.
 ```

+For passphrase, you can add one or ignore it by pressing enter

 Now you should have public and private keys for both your accounts in your ```~/.ssh/``` directory.